Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: Empirical analysis on real data

 This behavior is due to the implicit assumption that all losses below $s$ are fully and efficiently covered by indemnity-based insurance at the same cost as index insurance.
 In practice, this is not always the case, as indemnity-based insurance is not perfectly accurate.
 Furthermore, if we account for delays in compensation and high costs associated with indemnity-based insurance for extreme losses, it is reasonable to expect that, in practice, indemnity insurance would not always be preferred by policyholders for high or extreme losses.

-We conclude the analysis on real data by applying an algorithm similar to \ref{alg:simul}.
+We pursue the analysis on real data by applying an algorithm similar to algorithm \ref{alg:simul}.
 Step 7 of this algorithm is slightly modified, as the three parameters $a$, $b$, and $c$ of equation \ref{eq:gamma_real} are estimated in this case.
 The evolutions of these estimates with respect to sample size are shown in Figure \ref{fig:param_real} in the Appendix.

 We observe a significant divergence in the parameter estimates for small sample sizes, underscoring the critical importance of data availability in constructing efficient index insurance models.
 However, the estimates stabilize and become acceptable at approximately half of the total sample size.
 This finding supports our proposed two-step approach to optimizing the objective function, even in scenarios with limited data.